-- Information provided through a background check is bound by the Privacy Act 1988.
-If the responsible entity requires further information or assessment this may need to be obtained from the person of relevance. - Aus Check will not issue a physical card, or require employers to issue a physical card to demonstrate that a person has completed an Aus Check background check.
+- Responsible entities will receive an advice outcome which will list any offences that reach the thresholds. - Information provided through a background check is bound by the Privacy Act 1988.
+If the responsible entity requires further information or assessment this may need to be obtained from the person of relevance. - AusCheck is proposing the issuing of a 'digital credential', and will not issue a physical card, or require employers to issue a physical card, to demonstrate that a person has completed an AusCheck background check.